arinzeuwazurike/dnnls_final_project/README.md

 )
 ```
 ### Baseline Text encoder
-- We aim to improve this text encoder model as taken from model summary
+- We aim to improve this text encoder model as taken from model summary, it shows the architecture and parameter distribution of the text autoencoder.
+From the below summary the text autoencoder was built with a `Seq2Seq` LSTM architecutr designed for capturing sequential structure and the context of the tokenized text data.

 ### LSTM Text Autoencoder Summary

 ```text